-Prerequisite Course Review Requests must be received by November 1 before the application deadline.
+Prerequisite Course Review Requests must be received by November 1.
 Final approval of prerequisite courses rests with the admissions office in the Department of Physical Therapy and may only be available after your application has been submitted and evaluated.

 If the Institution's primary language of instruction is English, please submit a Prerequisite Course Review Request using the Request Form.
 Do not email your request.
 Applicants are responsible for obtaining the necessary course outlines.
 Please note that the course outline must include an outline of the course content, a course schedule that shows the topics reviewed each week, the grade distribution and the format of the course.